mit-pdos/daisy-nfsd/README.md

-# daisy-nfsd
+# DaisyNFS

 [![CI](https://github.com/mit-pdos/daisy-nfsd/actions/workflows/main.yml/badge.svg)](https://github.com/mit-pdos/daisy-nfsd/actions/workflows/main.yml)

 A verified crash-safe, concurrent NFS server.
-The idea is to use a verified transaction system from [go-nfsd](https://github.com/mit-pdos/go-nfsd) to make each file-system operation appear atomic even though they execute concurrently.
+The idea is to make operations atomic with a verified transaction system from [GoJournal](https://github.com/mit-pdos/go-journal), and then verify the atomic behavior of each operation in Dafny.
 The atomicity justifies using sequential proofs in Dafny to reason about the body of each transaction, which we prove implements an NFS server.
 This proof strategy combines interactive theorem proving in Perennial to reason about the tricky concurrency and crash safety in the transaction system with automated proofs in Dafny.

 ## Architecture